18 Top-Rated Places to Visit in Europe in Summer

 This romantic Italian wonderland looks as if it was painted in watercolor and brought to life in order to serve as the capital of Tuscany.

 Art fanatics will rejoice in the one-of-a-kind masterpieces bursting onto the scene.
-Walking down these historic cobblestone streets will get you to masterpieces that include, Michelangelo's David sculpture, while the city's renowned art galleries will introduce you to phenomenal works like, Da Vinci's Annunciation and Botticelli's The Birth of Venus, among others.
+The public piazzas include masterpieces of sculpture, while the city's museums introduce you to phenomenal works like Da Vinci's Annunciation and Botticelli's The Birth of Venus, among others.

-The Ponte Vecchio Bridge is one of the most amorous and picturesque spots in Europe.
-Arguably the most recognized and photographed attraction in Florence, this iconic bridge is graced by colorful shops adorned with shutters, selling touristy kitsch to the millions of visitors that cross it each year.
+The Ponte Vecchio Bridge is one of the most picture-perfect spots in Europe.
+This iconic bridge is graced by colorful shops adorned with shutters, selling touristy kitsch to the millions of visitors that cross it each year.

 Other unmissable sights include the Cathedral of Santa Maria del Fiore and Piazza Duomo, which are impossible to miss.
-Climb the claustrophobia-inducing stairway to the top for the best view of Florence.
+Climb the claustrophobia-inducing 463-step stairway to the top of the Duomo for the best views of Florence.
+(You must book a time slot to climb the Duomo.)

 Tulips blooming along an Amsterdam canal